shahidost/Baseline4VTKEL/source/README.md

-# Running VTKEL System in your local machine
+# Running VT-LinKEr in your local machine

-To run **VTKEL system** in your local machine follow below steps carefully.
+To run **VT-LinKEr** in your local machine, please follow these steps.

 **Step 1:**